3191110276/intersight-mcp/README.md

 # Intersight MCP Server

-This is an MCP server for Cisco Intersight which exposes the entire API.
+This is a local-only MCP server for Cisco Intersight which exposes the entire API.

-The server is local-only and stdio-only.
-It does not expose an HTTP listener or use a config file.

-Developer workflow, source builds, and spec maintenance live in [DEVELOPMENT.md](/Users/mimaurer/Documents/GitHub/intersight-mcp/DEVELOPMENT.md).
+Developer workflow is documented in [DEVELOPMENT.md](/Users/mimaurer/Documents/GitHub/intersight-mcp/DEVELOPMENT.md).

 ## Setup